ComradePotato1/CS35L-project/README.md

 # FitAI
-insert image here
-FitAI is a client/server app for ... aimed at ... addresses the problem of ...
+FitAI is a client/server app designed to track, analyze, and share workouts for users with zero prior knowledge about fitness.

 ## How to run FitAI locally